 Neck injury compensation

 If you or a loved one has suffered a spinal cord injury due to an accident or other incident caused by another, you may be eligible to seek compensation for your medical bills, loss of income due to time off work, money for your pain and suffering, and more.
-Please contact the qualified neck injury attorneys at Oshman & Mirisola to learn more about your legal rights and options.
+Please contact the qualified neck injury attorneys at The Oshman Firm to learn more about your legal rights and options.

 Contact us today at 1-800-400-8182, or contact us online for a free case evaluation.
 Our firm utilizes the contingency fee system, where we not only provide free consultations, but never charge a fee unless we are successful in obtaining a settlement or jury verdict on your behalf.